simon-anders/htseq/doc/tour.rst

    >>> print intersection_set
    set(['YCL058C'])

-Here, we have used the ``values_only`` option of :meth:`GenomicArray.get_steps`, as we are not interested in the intervals, only in the sets.
-When we look at the first step, we make a copy of the step's (in order to not disturb the values stored in ``exons``.)
+When we look at the first step, we make a copy of the steps (in order to not disturb the values stored in ``exons``.)
 For the following steps, we use the **intersection_update** method Python's standard **set** class, which performs a set intersection in place.
 Afterwards, we have a set with precisely one element.
 Getting this one